 Good times have been linked to community outbreaks of COVID-19 in BC.
-People in their 20s to 40s have spread the virus to friends, families, and strangers at house parties, bars, restaurants, and more.
+People who haven’t been socializing safely have spread the virus to friends, families, and strangers at house parties, bars, restaurants, and more.
 Let's help stop the spread.

 We all love good times.
 Follow Dr. Bonnie Henry’s guide, and we can keep each other safe and healthy.
 Don’t get stuck in self-isolation for 14 days, or worse – get sick, because you shared beers at a party or made out with someone with COVID-19.
 Have a good time – safely.

 If you’re even a little sick (runny nose, sore throat, cough, headache, or fever), don’t pass it on to your friends.
 Hang out another day.

 And always designate a “contact keeper” to keep track of who you’re with and their contact info.

 Don’t pass around snacks, drinks, smokes, tokes, and vapes.

 Now is not the time for sharing anything that’s been in your mouth.

 Hang out with friends outside, not inside.
 It’s safer for everybody.
 Keep your distance from other groups.

 The smaller your group, the safer you are.
 If you’re going out to bars or restaurants, respect the six-person table maximum.